lumyslinski/app_projects/net_core_angular/README.md

 # About
-The aim of this task is to create a simple Instagram-like image hosting application that additionally performs computer vision analysis via the Google Vision API and provides a visual report on the uploaded photos showing what information was found.

-Visually appealing modern UI (use some available solutions)
+Instagram-like image hosting application that additionally performs computer vision analysis via the Google Vision API and provides a visual report on the uploaded photos showing what information was found.
+Visually appealing modern UI with:
-- Dashboard with a list of uploaded photos (tile and/or list)
+- dashboard with a list of uploaded photos (tile and/or list)
-- Adding/deleting photos
+- adding/deleting photos
-- Photo details view that includes:
+- photo details view that includes:
-    - Enlarged view of the selected photo
+- enlarged view of the selected photo
-    - Simple visual presentation of computer vision results returned by the Google Vision API
+- simple visual presentation of computer vision results returned by the Google Vision API

 # Project
 ![Demo flow](demo.gif?raw=true "Demo flow")